 Many times, the only way to move forward after a homeowner fails to give you their insurance information is to hire the services of an attorney or lawyer who handles injury claims.
 A letter from a lawyer demanding that the case be turned over to the home insurance company usually gets the job done.
 But some property owners still refuse to cooperate, usually making a lawsuit necessary.
 We find that filing and serving a lawsuit on a home’s owner who has insurance, while a last resort, almost always results in the owner finally notifying his or her insurance carrier.

 How Does a Home Owner’s Insurance Claim Work?

 Much like a car accident case, in homeowners injury cases you will usually receive and pay for all of your medical care and treatment before being reimbursed for your health care expenses, together with all of your other damages, when you settle with the insurance company.
 One important exception is that many homeowner’s policies have a small amount of med-pay coverage, which can be accepted before the case is fully settled.

-In the event that settlement cannot be agreed-upon, you will have the option to file a lawsuit and pursue the claim in a civil court.
-Some cases will settle after suit is filed, while a few will go all the way to trial and a Judge or Jury will issue a verdict.
+In the event that settlement cannot be agreed upon, you will have the option to file a lawsuit and pursue the claim in a civil court.
+Some cases will settle after a suit is filed, while a few will go all the way to trial and a Judge or Jury will issue a verdict.